 Strengthening Systems for Better Health in Nepal

-- Increase the number of health facilities that offer a full range of high quality, client-centered health services, particularly maternal, newborn child health and family planning (MNCH/FP) services.
+- Increased capacity of health facilities to offer a full range of high-quality, client-centered health services, particularly in maternal, newborn, child health, and family planning

-- Expand and improve community outreach to broaden the coverage and reach of priority services.
+- Expanded and improved coverage and reach of priority services for underserved populations

-- Improve the capacity of managers and providers to address quality issues through institutionalized systems for evidence-driven quality improvement.
+- Increased capacity of managers and health care providers to address quality issues through evidence-driven mechanisms

-- Coordinate with facility management teams that routinely incorporate community input on service availability and quality into local health services planning and budget execution processes.
+- Routine incorporation of community input on service availability and quality into local health services planning, budgeting, and budget-execution processes.